scriptnull/vishnubharathi.codes/source/_posts/too-many-clocks-at-my-home.md

 This is supposed to be a distributed systems blog post that I [promised](https://bsky.app/profile/vishnubharathi.codes/post/3lcyrndlxvs2u) to write, but I am unable to keep quiet about a fact that I realized while thinking about writing this post.

 That is, "I got too many clocks at my home" - like one per room, except the bathrooms.
-Trying to convince my family to allow me to achieve full coverage, but they just won't allow me to have a ticking clock in our bathrooms - lol :joy:
+Trying to convince my family to allow me to achieve full coverage, but they just won't allow me to have a ticking clock in our bathrooms - lol 😂

-### Clock Skew
+## Clock Skew

 If you have a lot of clocks like me, then there is a good chance that not all the clocks in all rooms are showing the same time.
 The clock in my bedroom is five minutes faster than the clock in our hall.
 That makes me a time traveller when I go from one room to another room.